Designing a Speaker with Simulated Measurements

 Now that I know my enclosure volume will be 11 Liters, I can play with cabinet dimensions a bit and experiment with how tall, deep, or wide I want my enclosure.
 A very handy program for doing this is called Boxycad, which is another Excel spreadsheet and also is free to download and use.
 However, some people are more comfortable doing this sort of sketching with pencil and paper, and some prefer 3D CAD models.

 For this example, I have used Boxycad to create a mockup of my speaker.
 I have decided to make my cabinet 8” wide x 14” high x 10.5” deep.
-(This just so happens to be the same size as the Parts Express .375 cu ft pre-built cabinet.)
 One of the many nice things about Boxycad is that it has a little mockup drawing of what my speaker will look like.
 I must remember the height and offset of where I placed the drivers on the baffle, as this will impact many things when we simulate the drivers’ Frequency Response.

 For the rest of this article, the only program I will need is Jeff Bagby’s Response Modeler, which is a very powerful Excel spreadsheet.
 It combines the functionality of several different software tools, and also rings up at the bargain price of free.
 Gotta love that!
 You may have a tiny bit of difficulty running a few features unless you turn on the “Analysis ToolPak" in Excel.
-To do this, open Excel, go to Options->Add Ins… and click the box for “Analysis ToolPak.”
+(Instructions on how to do this here)

 In Response Modeler, I want to scroll down the page a bit to where it says Impedance Model.
 In this section, I will enter the Thiele/Small parameters of the woofer: Re, Le, Fs, Qes, Qms, Vas.
 Then I will enter the Vab (volume of the box I plan to use) and Vb (tuning of the box I plan to use).
 You may notice that I entered .7 Ohms into the Rs (series resistance) field.
 This is to approximate the series resistance (“DCR”) of the inductor(s) I will use on my finished speaker.
 This is important because adding resistance to a woofer’s circuit can change the Qts of a driver, thus altering the bass response.